Wednesday Afternoon

 Instructor Jay Bond has always liked taking things apart and has gradually learned how to reassemble them successfully.
 In addition to work experience in a hardware store, home improvement center, machine shop, and 10 years as a bicycle mechanic, he lived in a 1950s-era house for more than 30 years, successfully tackling a wide variety of repairs and improvements involving carpentry, plumbing, electrical work, and more.
 Course topics include:

-• Assembling and installing things—hanging pictures, mirrors and blinds, installing a bifold door, replacing a door lockset
+• Assembling and installing things—hanging pictures, mirrors and blinds, installing a bi-fold door, replacing a door lockset

 • Basic plumbing—water supply and cutoff valves, toilets, drains, installing faucets

-• Basic electrical issues—circuit breakers, outlets, rewiring a lamp
+• Basic electrical issues—circuit breakers, outlets, lamps

 • Carpentry—quality repairs, reinforcements, using clamps